Ductile Cast Iron Pipe ISO2531 / EN545 On Sale

 A: High alumina cement mortar lining and sulphate-resistant cement mortar lining.
 These two special linings are applicable to inner anti-corrosion for sewage pipes, improving resistance to erosion of the sewage components.

-- Q: Can ductile iron pipes be used in oil or gas transmission pipelines?
+- Q: Can ductile iron pipes be used for stormwater management?

 Send your message to us